first-digital-finance/pyrmq/README.md

 #### Publishing
 Just instantiate the feature you want with their respective settings.
 PyRMQ already works out of the box with RabbitMQ's [default initialization settings](https://hub.docker.com/_/rabbitmq).

+> **Note:** The Publisher class only verifies that exchanges exist and does not create queues or exchanges.
+> Exchanges must be created by a Consumer before a Publisher can use them.

 ```python
 from pyrmq import Publisher
 publisher = Publisher(